bkase/slides/algebra-driven-design/slides.md

 ### Creativity with guide-rails

+* With help from Chris Eidhof and Brandon Williams

 Note: I sat down with very smart people and we played around with different representations for a bit until we found one that works

 !!!